KarrLab/karr_lab_build_utils/docs/tutorial_developers.rst

 #.
 Clone all of our packages
 #.
 Run this command to compile the downstream dependencies of your package::

-    karr_lab_build_utils compile-downstream-dependencies --packages-parent-dir ~/Documents
+    karr_lab_build_utils compile-downstream-dependencies --packages-parent-dir ~/git_repositories

 #.
 Optionally, add the ``--downstream-dependencies-filename`` option to save the dependencies to a YAML file::

-    karr_lab_build_utils compile-downstream-dependencies --packages-parent-dir ~/Documents --downstream-dependencies-filename .circleci/downstream_dependencies.yml
+    karr_lab_build_utils compile-downstream-dependencies --packages-parent-dir ~/git_repositories --downstream-dependencies-filename .circleci/downstream_dependencies.yml

 Configuring packages
 ---------------------------

-The ``karr_lab_build_config`` repository should contain all of the whole-cell modeling and third party configuration files needed to run your tests.
+The ``karr_lab_build_config`` repository should contain all of the whole-cell modeling and third party access credentials and configuration files needed to run your tests.
 This should include all usernames, passwords, and tokens needed to run your tests.

-Configuration files for whole-cell modeling software should be saved to the top-level directory of the ``karr_lab_build_config`` repository with the file pattern ``<package_name>.cfg``.
+Configuration files for whole-cell modeling packages should be saved to the top-level directory of the ``karr_lab_build_config`` repository with the file pattern ``<package_name>.cfg``.

 All configuration files for third-party software should be saved to the ``third_party`` subdirectory of the ``karr_lab_build_config`` repository.
 In addition, ``third_party/paths.yml`` should contain a YAML-formatted dictionary whose keys are the names of the files in the ``third_party`` subdirectory and whose values are the locations that these files should be copied to.